supermiguelj/contactManager/README.md

 # contactManager
 This is a contact manager written using the LAMP Stack collection.
+Here, each contact will contain a name, email, and phone number.